-I was astounded to read in Virginia Morell’s brand new book, Animal Wise: The Thoughts and Emotions of Our Fellow Creatures, that scientists once believed that animals did not feel emotions.
+I was astounded to read in the new book by Virginia Morell, Animal Wise: How We Know Animals Think and Feel, that scientists once believed that animals did not feel emotions.

 We have this anthropocentric tendency to deny feelings and consciousness to any beings who don’t speak our language.

-What seems obvious to us now (and has been proven by some very hard-to-read scientific research)–that a baby who flinches, screams, curls his toes, or cries out is in pain was dismissed by earlier generations of researchers.
+It seems obvious to us now (and has been proven by scientific research): a baby who flinches, screams, curls his toes, or cries out is in pain.
+But this idea was dismissed by earlier generations of researchers.

-In her book, Morell describes a heartbreaking moment that made me realize just how profound animal emotion is:
+In Animal Wise: How We Know Animals Think and Feel, Morell describes a heartbreaking moment that made me realize just how profound animal emotion is:

 “In Tanzania’s Serengeti National Park, ethnologist Sultana Bashir spoke with sorrow about what fate surely lay in store for a male cheetah we were watching.
 Several months prior to my visit, she and other members of the Serengeti Cheetah Project had placed a radio collar on this sleek cat.
 We’d driven long hours over the plains, while tracking the collars ping, before Bashir spotted the cheetah among the grasses.
 He was standing at the base of a rocky kopje–his lookout–and crying in a piteous tone.
 Sometimes he climbed his rocks to gaze in the distance, other times he paced away, then suddenly swung about and climbed back to the top of his lookout.
 ‘Mrrrroow; mrrroowww; mrroww,’ he called, making a low bleating sound, almost like the cry of a wounded sheep.
 ‘That’s his distress call,’ Bashir said.
 ‘He’s looking for his friend.
 But I’m afraid he’s gone; he was elderly, and I think he’s died.
 Otherwise he would be here, or nearby.’